digital-raven/raven/patterns/raven-terminal/README.md

-# Raven-minimal
+# Raven-terminal

-The raven-minimal pattern is a subset of all other patterns.
-All raven patterns include the packages and functionalities seen in raven-minimal.
+The raven-terminal pattern is a subset of all other patterns.
+All raven patterns include the packages and functionalities seen in raven-terminal.
 All terminals across raven installations behave the same.

-Installing raven-minimal first, while an additional step, effectively streamlines the installation process of all other raven operating systems for the rest of your life.
+Installing raven-terminal first, while an additional step, effectively streamlines the installation process of all other raven operating systems for the rest of your life.